pagkly/Zed/Investopedia3/Understanding the Durbin Watson Statistic.md

 ## The Basics of the Durbin Watson Statistic

-Autocorrelation, also known as [serial correlation](https://www.investopedia.com/terms/s/serial-correlation.asp), can be a significant problem in analyzing historical data if one does not know to look out for it.
+Autocorrelation, also known as [[serial correlation]](https://www.investopedia.com/terms/s/serial-correlation.asp), can be a significant problem in analyzing historical data if one does not know to look out for it.
 For instance, since stock prices tend not to change too radically from one day to another, the prices from one day to the next could potentially be highly correlated, even though there is little useful information in this observation.
 In order to avoid autocorrelation issues, the easiest solution in finance is to simply convert a series of historical prices into a series of percentage-price changes from day to day.

 Autocorrelation can be useful for [technical analysis](https://www.investopedia.com/terms/t/technicalanalysis.asp), which is most concerned with the trends of, and relationships between, security prices using charting techniques in lieu of a company's financial health or management.
 Technical analysts can use autocorrelation to see how much of an impact past prices for a security have on its future price.